josimms/CASSIA/README.md

 Tian, Xianglin, et al. "Disaggregating the effects of nitrogen addition on gross primary production in a boreal Scots pine forest."
 Agricultural and Forest Meteorology 301 (2021): 108337.

 ## Related Literature
+Meyer, Astrid, et al. "Simulating mycorrhiza contribution to forest C-and N cycling-the MYCOFON model."
+Plant and soil 327 (2010): 493-517.

+Perveen, Nazia, et al. "Priming effect and microbial diversity in ecosystem functioning and response to global change: a modeling approach using the SYMPHONY model."
+Global change biology 20.4 (2014): 1174-1190.

 Sperling, Or, et al. "Predicting bloom dates by temperature mediated kinetics of carbohydrate metabolism in deciduous trees."
 Agricultural and Forest Meteorology 276 (2019): 107643.